Daetalus/Hydrogen/README.md

 Hydrogen is a small, lightweight programming language with C-style syntax.
 It's intepreted, dynamically typed, and sports a blazingly fast tracing JIT compiler, along with an easy to use C API, allowing you to quickly embed Hydrogen in your own programs.

-It was written as more of a educational exercise for me, rather than anything intended for production use.
+It was written as more of an educational exercise for me, rather than anything intended for production use.

 Hydrogen is written in C and has no external dependencies.
 The tests use the [Google C++ Testing Framework](https://github.com/google/googletest).